 Google Calendar lets you share your calendar with specific people.
 The only catch is that they have to be Google users and that you can only do this from a computer.
 Here’s how to give them access to your calendar:

-- Open the Google Calendar by going to https://calendar.google.com or, if you’re currently using any other Google app, by entering the Google Apps menu in the top-right corner and finding it there.
+- Open Google Calendar or if you’re currently using any other Google app, by entering the Google Apps menu in the top-right corner and finding it there.

 - Inside your Google Calendar, there’s a list of calendars called “My calendars” to the left.
 Hover with your mouse over the calendar you want to share.
 Three dots should appear next to it.
 Click on those.